 A recipient of The College of the State Bar of Texas’ “Professionalism Award,” Laird also has served as a member of the State Bar of Texas Referral Fee Task Force Committee and has chaired the State Bar of Texas Advertising Review Committee.
 He was a member of the Professional Ethics Committee appointed by the Supreme Court of Texas.
 Laird has been a Director of the Texas Trial Lawyers Association for many years and has chaired numerous committees in that organization.

 Laird is a member of the American Association for Justice, formerly known as the Association of Trial Lawyers of America.
-He also is a Founding Member of the Academy of Trial Advocacy, a group of national attorneys representing plaintiffs who share information, ideas and skills in order to attempt to achieve the best possible results for their clients.
+He also is a Founding Member of the Academy of Trial Advocacy, a group of national attorneys representing plaintiffs who share information, ideas, and skills to attempt to achieve the best possible results for their clients.

 At the national level, Laird is a frequent speaker on a variety of topics for legal and business conferences.
 In the pages of the Austin-American Statesman, Laird has championed the notion of judicial pay raises in Texas.
 Regional television news affiliates have interviewed him regarding increased speed limits approved for Texas highways in 2011.